AutoAPI

 - OpenAPI/Swagger documentation for each endpoint

-- JSON Schema validation for POST/PUT operations
+- JSON Schema validation for create/update operations

 - Pagination with configurable page sizes